 A concern or complaint can be made in person, in writing or by telephone.
 They may also be made by a third party acting on behalf of a complainant, as long as they have appropriate consent to do so.
-Concerns should be raised with either the class teacher or the Head of School.
+Concerns should be raised with either the class teacher or the Headteacher.
 If the issue remains unresolved, the next step is to make a formal complaint.

 Complainants should not approach individual governors to raise concerns or complaints.
-Governors have no power to act on an individual basis and this may prevent them from considering complaints at Stage 3 of the formal procedure.
+Governors have no power to act on an individual basis and this may prevent them from considering complaints at Stage 2 of the formal procedure.

-Complaints against Whitby Secondary Partnership staff (except the Executive Head Teacher or Head of School) should be made in the first instance, to the Head of School via the main office.
+Complaints against school staff (except the Headteacher) should be made in the first instance, to the Headteacher via the main office.
 These should be marked as 'Private and Confidential'.

-Complaints that involve or are about the Executive Head Teacher or Head of School should be addressed to the Chair of the Governing Body, again via the main office and marked as 'Private and Confidential'.
+Complaints that involve or are about the Headteacher should be addressed to the Chair of the Governing Body, again via the main office and marked as 'Private and Confidential'.

-Complaints about the Chair of Governors, any individual governor, or the whole governing body, should be addressed to Mrs S Marshall (the Clerk to the Governing Body) via the email address Sarah.Marshall@northyorks.gov.uk These should again be marked as 'Private and Confidential'.
+Complaints about the Chair of Governors, any individual governor, or the whole governing body, should be addressed for the attention of the Clerk to the Governing Body, Whitby School, via the email address governor.support@northyorks.gov.uk.
+These should again be marked as 'Private and Confidential'.

 For ease of use, a template complaint form is included at the end of this procedure.
 If you require help in completing the form, please contact the school office.
-You can also ask third party organisations like the Citizens Advice Bureau to help you.
+You can also ask third party organisations like the Citizens' Advice Bureau to help you.